 Stewart collected several accolades during her senior year, including the 2012 Naismith High School Player of the Year and the 2012 Gatorade National Player of the Year.
-Additionally, she earned spots on the 2012 Women’s Basketball Coaches Association (WBCA) High School Coaches’ All-America Team and was named a 2012 McDonald’s All-American.
+Additionally, she earned spots on the 2012 Women's Basketball Coaches Association (WBCA) High School Coaches' All-America Team.
+She was named a 2012 McDonald's All-American.

-Stewart exploded onto the national scene as a member of the Connecticut Huskies and quickly asserted herself as the best player in the country.
-Her college resume is as impressive as anyone who’s played:
+Stewart exploded onto the national scene as a member of the Connecticut Huskies.
+He quickly asserted herself as the best player in the country.
+Her college resume is as impressive as anyone who's played:

 — 4x NCAA Champion